 Apple Cider Vinegar – Inside And Out

-Raw unfiltered apple cider vinegar (ACV) creates a more acidic environment outside and balanced alkalinity on the inside, making it a must-have for flea season success.
+Fleas don’t like a dog who’s pH balanced.
+Apple cider vinegar (ACV) creates a more acidic environment on your dog’s skin.
+And taken orally it can balance alkalinity on the inside.
+This makes it a must-have for flea season success.

 Feed your dog ½ teaspoon of ACV per day per 25 lbs.
 ACV contains important nutrients, vitamins, minerals, vital acids and potassium.

 Tip: Test your dog’s urine with pH strips before adding ACV to her food or water.
 Dogs should have a pH between 6.2 and 6.5.

 Your dog’s skin and coat should be slightly acidic for fleas to find her inhospitable.
 You can easily achieve this by spraying your dog each week with the following solution.

 - 6 oz ACV, unfiltered and preferably organic

 - ¼ tsp of sea salt or pink Himalayan salt